CRNA Practice

 - Upon licensure a CRNA may prescribe, procure, furnish, and administer over-the-counter, legend, and controlled substance (CS) drugs (schedules II-IV as listed in SDCL 34-20B) within the CRNA's role and focus area.

-- CRNAs who order CS drugs must meet requirements and be registered with the:
+- CRNAs who order CS drugs must meet requirements and be registered with the Federal DEA, South Dakota Controlled Substance Registration, and the South Dakota Prescription Drug Monitoring Program (PDMP).

-- ARSD 20:48:04:08 -- Defines prescribing, provision of drug samples, board authority to sanction CRNA for inappropriate prescribing.
+- Review South Dakota specific information in ARSD 20:48:04:08 on requirements for prescribing, provision of drug samples, and the board's authority to sanction a CRNA for inappropriate prescribing.

-- ARSD 20:48:04:09 -- Provides guidelines for prescribing CS for treatment of chronic, non-cancer pain, lists documentation requirements, and state and federal registration requirements.
+- Review ARSD 20:48:04:09 on the guidelines for prescribing CS for treatment of chronic, non-cancer pain, lists documentation requirements, and state and federal registration requirements.

 Pain Management & Radiography